Unison Share code hosting

 This will open your default web browser and prompt you to log into Unison Share.

-To push a project, use thepushcommand from inside the project and branch you're hoping to share.
+To push your own project to Unison Share, use thepushcommand from inside the project and optionally include the branch you're hoping to publish.
 This pushes themainbranch to @username/myProject/main.

 myProject/main> push

-To push a namespace, use thepushcommand from inside the namespace you're hoping to share, or use a fully qualified name (one which starts with a dot,.)as the second argument to the command.
+It's uncommon in now that Unison supports projects, but if you need to to push anamespaceoutside of a project, use thepushcommand from inside the namespace you're hoping to share, or use a fully qualified name (one which starts with a dot,.)as the second argument to the command.
+The destination needs to include your username and thepublicnamespace.

 .> push myUser.public.myCode .myCode